vuestorefront/vue-storefront/packages/core/docs/migrate/2.3.0-rc.1/integrators.md

 ```

-- `<NAME>` - name of your integration and must match the one provided in the `composables/nuxt/plugin.js`.
+- `<NAME>` - the name of your integration and must match the one provided in the `composables/nuxt/plugin.js`.
-- `<PATH>` - path to your server package and must match the output of `api-client/src/index.server.ts` building by Rollup.
+- `<PATH>` - path to your server package and must match the output of `api-client/src/index.server.ts` built by Rollup.
 - `<CONFIGURATION>` - integration configuration that previously lived in `nuxt.config.js`.

 ```javascript